MattKuhn123/MattKuhn123.github.io/_posts/2025-12-03-tradeoffs.markdown

 ### Simplicity

-Which code sample is simpler?
+Which code implementation is simpler?

-If the reader is familiar with collections and data structures, and if the reader has learned what the **reduce** function does, the first code sample is simpler.
+If the reader is familiar with collections and data structures, and if the reader has learned what the **reduce** function does, the first code implementation is simpler.
 It's simpler because it follows the principle of immutability, where each variable is only assigned once.
 While code like that is occasionally harder to write, it usually easier to read since there is less activity to keep track of.

-However, if the reader is unfamiliar with collections and data structures, and if the reader is new to JavaScript, then they might find the second code sample simpler.
+However, if the reader is unfamiliar with collections and data structures, and if the reader is new to JavaScript, then they might find the second code implementation simpler.

 ### Correctness - revisited